What are the aims of this leaflet?

 What are the symptoms of PEP and what does it look like?

-It is important to seek advice from your dermatologist if you develop numerous blisters as PEP can resemble an early form of another skin condition in pregnancy called Pemphigoid gestastionis.
+It is important to seek advice from your dermatologist if you develop several blisters as PEP can resemble an early form of another skin condition in pregnancy called Pemphigoid gestastionis.
 This condition may require different treatment and monitoring for you and the baby.

 How will PEP be diagnosed?